ahsanashraf148/Github-pages-tutorial/README.md

     > I recommend exploring the GitHub repository at this point.
 It will have two branches: `master` and `gh-pages`.
 The `master` branch will contain the React app's source code, while the `gh-pages` branch will contain the distributable version of the React app.

+# To Update the website

+Add and commit the updated code to GitHub as mentioned above and simply run

+    ```shell
+    $ npm run deploy
+    ```

+> Then open your website again

 # References

 1. [The official `create-react-app` deployment guide](https://create-react-app.dev/docs/deployment/#github-pages)